ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ## Information Disclosure

 Observation and interception of network traffic is not the only means of disclosure in these systems.
 Other vectors of information leakage is through disclosure in log files and other observability and troubleshooting mechanisms.
-For example, an application may log the contents of HTTP headers containing JWT bearer tokens, user names, emails and other sensitive information.
+For example, an application may log the contents of HTTP headers containing JWT bearer tokens, user names, email addresses and other sensitive information.
 The information in these logs may be made available to other systems with less stringent access controls, which may result in this information falling into an attackers hands.
-This creates privacy risks and potential surface for reconnaissance attacks. ≈
+This creates privacy risks and potential surface for reconnaissance attacks.

 ## Credential Theft